-Provision for remediation amounted to P65.3 million as at 31 December 2021 (2020 - P65.3 million).
+Provision for remediation amounted to P63.1 million as at 31 December 2022 (2021 - P65.3 million).
 Provision for environmental liabilities is recorded where there is a constructive or legal obligation to remediate any known environmental damages arising in the ordinary course of business.
 The amount recorded is generally based on independent evaluation of environmental firms.
-The estimated amount of provision is recorded at net present value discounted as at 31 December 2021 at 2.64 % to 3.29% (2020 - 3.36 % to 3.49%).
-As at 31 December 2021 and 2020, there are no changes in provision for remediation arising from additions, reversals, and transfers to short-term.
-The amount recognized as accretion cost or income in the statement of income as at December 31, 2021 amounted to nil (2020 - nil).
+The estimated amount of provision is recorded at net present value discounted as at 31 December 2022 at 6.25% to 7.22% (2021 - 2.64% to 3.29%).
+As at 31 December 2022, there is minimal transfers to short-term amounting to P2.3 million and no further changes in additions and reversals.
+The amount recognized as accretion cost or income in the statement of income as at December 31, 2022 amounted to nil (2021 - nil).